NuclearShamanHakunin/rpssl/README.md

 * **Admin User**
     * **Default Credentials**: `admin` / `admin`
-        * These can be changed during setup
+        * These can be changed during setup.
     * **Abilities**: This user is created automatically when the application starts.
 The admin has the unique ability to reset the high scores for all players from the main game page.
 * **Player**
     * **Abilities**: Any user can register for a new account.
 Once logged in, they can play the game, and their scores will be tracked on the leaderboard.